AP Microeconomics Exam Tips

 Practice!

 Answering free-response questions from previous AP Exams is a great way to practice.
 It allows you to compare your own responses with those that have already been evaluated and scored.
-Free-response questions and scoring guidelines are available on the Exam page for Go to the Exam Questions and Scoring Information section of the AP Microeconomics Exam page on AP Central to review the latest released free-response questions and scoring guidelines.
-Older questions and scoring information are available on the Past Exam Questions page..
+Review free-response questions and scoring guidelines from past exams on the AP Microeconomics Exam Questions page on AP Central.

 Task Verbs